boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 loading it in QGIS.
 The most recent version of the layer in the selected branch of the repository will be used.

-If the layer had been previously exported, but it is not currently loaded into your QGIS project, the locally stored file will be loaded.
+If the layer had been previously exported and the locally stored file is at the same version as the one you have selected in the tree (the last commit in the selected branch in the repo tree, but it is not currently loaded into your QGIS project, the file will be loaded.

-If a layer has already been exported (even if it is not in the current QGIS project), when you try to add that layer to your project, you will be asked whether you want to use that the previously exported version, or the one from the selected branch.
+If a layer has already been exported (even if it is not in the current QGIS project), but the locally store file corresponds to a different version, when you try to add that layer to your project, you will be asked whether you want to use that the previously exported version, or the one from the selected branch.